 Does CCA install and maintain ponds?

-Yes, we have several years of experience with indoor ponds.
+Yes, we have several years of experience with Indoor and Outdoor ponds.
 We can help keep your pond or water feature crystal clear and healthy.
 We can also arrange to install a pond at your home or business!

 What work will I have to do if CCA maintains my aquarium?

 Generally, there is no participation needed on your part.
-We offer light timers and automatic fish feeders for your aquarium as well as automatic freshwater top off units.
+We offer the Neptune Apex Computer Monitoring System so we can monitor all of your aquarium parameters remotely.
+We also offer light timers and automatic fish feeders for your aquarium as well as automatic freshwater top off units.
 Some saltwater aquariums do enjoy the occasional manual feeding and if this is your situation we can provide your with an easy to use monthly feeding calendar and instructions.
-Our maintenance staff can also be scheduled to feed the aquarium if needed.
+Our maintenance staff can also be scheduled to feed the aquarium if desired.
 This provides more time to sit back and enjoy a maintenance free aquarium!

 Can CCA customize my aquarium?